top of page

 ✦ Head Massage

-Scalp and head massage reduces muscle tension, promotes hair growth, improves energy, mental clarity and feels good overall.
+Scalp and head massage reduces muscle tension, promotes hair growth, improves energy, mental clarity and feels delightful.
 Combined with specific reflex points, it may also provide relief from migraines and headaches.

 Treatment Care